seehuhn/fortuna/README.rst

 amount of randomness can be stored between runs of the program.
 The program must be able to both read and write this file, and the contents must be kept confidential.
 While the accumulator is in use, the file is updated every 10 minutes.
-If a seed file is in used, the Accumulator should be closed using the ``Close()`` method after use.
+If a seed file is used, the Accumulator should be closed using the ``Close()`` method after use.

 If the ``seedFileName argument`` equals the empty string ``""``, no